Aliases for BYSL Gene

 GeneCards Summary for BYSL Gene

 BYSL (Bystin-Like) is a Protein Coding gene.
-Diseases associated with BYSL include teratocarcinoma.
+GO annotations related to this gene include poly(A) RNA binding.

 UniProtKB/Swiss-Prot for BYSL Gene